-Lion battling for territory, rutting and grunting wildebeest flooding the plains and hyena packs wooping their whereabouts under cover of darkness.
+Lion battling for territory, rutting and grunting wildebeest flooding the plains and hyena packs whooping their whereabouts under cover of darkness.
 Spend just a short time in the Mara Naboisho Conservancy and you soon forget there’s a world beyond the animal kingdom.

 Naboisho means ‘coming together’ in the Maa language, symbolic of the 500 Maasai landowners who joined to contribute land for the conservancy’s creation.
 The result?
-A large area of grassy plains and rocky hills on the eastern edge of the Masai Mara National Reserve that has become a haven for animals big and small, while also benefitting local communities.
+A large area of grassy plains and rocky hills on the eastern edge of the Masai Mara National Reserve that has become a haven for animals big and small, while also benefiting local communities.

 The Mara Naboisho Conservancy is the second largest of the Greater Mara’s conservancies, and one of the most beautiful.
 The Ngama Hills rise in the distance, streams run across the open grassland and acacia trees dot the landscape, some showing tell-tale signs that elephant have recently passed through.